nizamsaltan/dotfiles/README.md

 ------------

 ### Note for transparency
-there is also a litte bit of transparency with some beatyful blur effect on some apps.
+there is also a litte bit of transparency with some beautiful blur effect on some apps.
 You can check full list is in here (to change them, head over to $HOME/.config/picom/picom.conf)

 for example 95% transparency in 'vscode'
 - "95:class_g = 'Code'",